TheDanielMoli/react-matrix-effect/README.md

 ## Installation

-In order to use the component, you will have to install it first with npm:
+In order to use the component, you will have to install it first via npm:

 ```
 npm install --save react-matrix-effect